parkie0517/vlm-e2e/README.md

 ### Create and Train CoT Pipeline Using Baseline Method

-- [ ] Implement a simple CoT pipeline
+- [ ] Implement the minimum CoT pipeline
 - [ ] Train and evaluate on a small subset (L2 loss only)
 - [ ] Train and evaluate on the full dataset
 - [ ] Implement a DriveLM-style CoT pipeline